 CS = K [HN – (H%) (TN)]

-Here’s What Each Piece Means:
+Here’s What Each Variable Means:

-- CS: the child support amount.
+- CS: The child support amount.
 Just like back in the day, this is the ultimate sum we’re trying to figure out.
 Think of it as “X equals” if that helps, and X, in this case, represents the payment amount.

-- HN: high net, which is the total disposable income for the higher-earning parent.
+- HN: High net, which is the total disposable income for the higher-earning parent.

-- H%: represents the percentage of time the higher-earning parent spends as the primary guardian responsible for the child.
+- H%: This represents the percentage of time the higher-earning parent spends as the primary guardian responsible for the child.
 This depends on the parenting plan, custody arrangement, and visitation.
 For example, if this parent has the kids 25% of the time, H% equals 25.

 While the child support formula looks complicated, and it is, this all serves to nail down the specific amount.